Gallo-Italic languages: Geographical distribution

-Romagnol is spoken in the historical region of Romagna.

-Gallo-italic of the Marches (gallo-piceno or gallico-marchigiano) is spoken in the province of Pesaro and Urbino e in the northern part of the province of Ancona (the Marches).

 Piedmontese refers to the languages spoken in the region of Piedmont and the north west corner of Liguria.
-Historically, the Piedmontese-speaking area is the plain at the foot of the Western Alps, and ends at the entrance to the valleys where Occitan and Arpitan are spoken.
+Historically, the Piedmontese-speaking area is the plain at the foot of the Western Alps, and ends at the entrance to the valleys where Occitan and Franco-Provençal are spoken.
 In recent centuries, the language has also spread into these valleys, where it is also more widely spoken than these two languages, thus the borders of Piedmontese have reached the western alps watershed that is the border with France.

 The speaking area of Ligurian or Genoese cover the territory of the former Republic of Genoa, which included much of nowadays Liguria, and some mountain areas of bordering regions near the Ligurian border, the upper valley of Roya river near Nice, in Carloforte and Calasetta in Southern Sardinia, and Bonifacio in Corsica.